 We’ve moved! — the courthouse annex is being remodeled so we are relocating until at least 2015.
 New address: 103 E. Houston, St., Jasper, TX 75951.Â That is across from the southwest corner of the courthouse.
 Our phone number remains the same, 409-384-3721, and our office hours are Monday – Friday, 8 am to 4:30 pm..

 Jasper County’s Texas A&M AgriLife Extension services offers a variety of educational outreach services including programs such as Master Gardener,Â Master Naturalist and Master Wellness; 4-H and youth education; diabetes, health and nutrition education; and Ag and natural resources programs.

 Jasper Master Gardeners manage the Jasper CountyÂ Farmers MarketÂ Saturday mornings during the growing season, May – July and September – November, 8 to 11 a.m. near the intersection of Hwy 190 and 96 in Jasper.
-The last market in November is a Holiday Market food, music, crafts and more; call our office at 409-384-3721 for details.
+Call our office at 409-384-3721 for details.
 Vendor forms are available online under the farmers market tab.

 The 4-H program in Jasper County offers a variety of activities for youth who are in the third grade through 19 years of age.
 The Jasper County Junior Livestock Show and Sale isÂ in March.
 Click on the 4-H tab for newsletters and links to state 4-H websites.

 Jasper County ranks as one of the biggest producers of forestry-related products in all of Texas based on gross receipts from timber production.
 The County is fairly diversified agriculturally withÂ producers in beef cattle, hay production, row crops, nurseries and hunting leases.
 It is our goal to provide quality research-based information, educational programs and technical assistance to the people of Jasper County.